 The shelter for HAWS held its grand opening on July 19, 1969.
 Jane Knox was employed as shelter manager, and directors Kathleen Merkel and Romey Schoeninger assisted along with one part-time kennel caretaker.
 Ruth Hough was the first volunteer wildlife rehabilitator.
 A dream was realized — a caring place for the county’s residents to bring the animals they could no longer keep, in addition to an excellent location in the middle of Waukesha County to house stray animals looking to reconnect with their owners.

 Additions to the building came quickly as needs continued to rise.
 Expansions in 1973, 1979, 1991, 2009 and 2012 included areas for training and classes, which illustrated HAWS’ dedication from the very beginning toward community education on animal welfare.

-Today the HAWS shelter includes a kennel with adoption, stray, quarantine and special care areas; separate, dedicated wards for dogs, cats and small animals; a lobby with interview rooms and administrative offices; two multi-purpose rooms for meetings, seminars and training; and a spay/neuter suite (2001) for the sterilization of shelter animals, as well as other animals in need.
+Today the HAWS shelter includes a kennel with adoption, stray, quarantine and special care areas; separate, dedicated wards for dogs, cats and small animals; a lobby with interview rooms and administrative offices; two multi-purpose rooms for meetings, seminars and training; and a veterinary medical clinic (2017) that provides spay/neuter procedures and comprehensive medical care for shelter animals as well as other animals in need.
 Our staff of over 40 employees includes Executive Director Lynn Olenik, hired in 2004; a Humane Educator, Certified Dog Behaviorist, Mobile Adoptions Coordinator, Veterinarians, experienced Adoption Counselors, Kennel Caregivers, and development and administrative staff.